tommytommychopper/ZoomScheduler/README.md

 # Zoom Scheduler

 This program will automatically open Zoom meeting at sheduled time.
-The reason I build this is that it was annoying to find and click the correct zoom link to open every thing times during my school semester.
+The reason I build this is that it was annoying to find and click the correct zoom link to open every times during my school semester.

 ## How it works